Sprowston: History

 Adams endowed a Professorship of Arabic at Cambridge and had the Gospels printed in Persian, which he described as "throwing a stone at the head of Mahomet".
 Although he died in London in 1667, his body was brought to Sprowston for burial in a barrel vault excavated under the altar at St Mary and St Margaret; a large marble monument was erected above it.

 In the 18th century, the manor was sold to Sir Lambert Blackwell, a governor of the South Sea Company and he was created a baronet in 1718.
 In the 19th century, the manor went through a number of families until it came into the hands of the Gurneys.
 In 1876, John Gurney, who was mayor of Norwich and blind, rebuilt Sprowston Hall.
 In 1885, he gave money for the building of St Cuthbert's Church and a new vicarage to serve the development known as New Sprowston which was being built.

 In 1973, Sprowston Hall was converted into a hotel and is the location of Sprowston Manor Golf Club.

-During the 18th century, it is recorded that the population was less than 200, but by 1901 it had increased to 2,359.
+During the 18th century, it was recorded that the population was less than 200; by 1901, it had increased to 2,359.

 Sprowston Mill was built in 1780 and made famous by John Crome, of the Norwich School of painting.
 It burnt down in 1933, a few days before it was to be handed over to the Norfolk Archaeological Trust, but is still used as a symbol by Sprowston Community High School and is depicted on the village sign.

 The artist Thomas Lound was born in Sprowston in 1801.

 Governance

-In 2011, Sprowston chose to move from a parish council to a town council, but not to have a mayor.
+In 2011, Sprowston chose to move from being a parish council to town council, but not to use the title mayor for the council chair.
+The chair choose to use the title Town Mayor in 2022.
+The area forms part of Broadland District Council and the UK parliamentary constituency of Norwich North; the seat has been held by Alice Macdonald (Labour) since July 2024.